 - Do not let children play near parked cars.
 This may seem harmless, but if the car owner gets in and starts to back up, he or she may not see the children if they are in his or her blind spot.
 This can have tragic consequences.

 - Put your phone away.
 Distracted driving is one of the top causes of car accidents, and talking and texting on the phone is one of the main culprits.

 - Teach children to look both ways before crossing the street.
 Too often, small children will run into the street if they are chasing a ball, or running home from another house.
 If they do not look both ways before crossing, and a car is driving by, they could get hit by a car and suffer very serious injuries.
 Even if the car is traveling at a relatively low speed, the injuries could be fatal.

 - Keep the windows on child lock when the children are in the car.
 According to KidsandCars.org, it only takes 22 pounds of force to suffocate or seriously injure an infant.
 Power winders can exert anywhere between 30 and 80 pounds of force.
 Despite the fact that newer car models are equipped with power winders that have improved safety features, it is highly recommended that parents and caregivers keep the child lock feature in use when the children are in the car, whether the vehicle is moving or parked.

 Savannah Car Accident Lawyers at Kicklighter Law Help Victims of Car Accidents

 If your child was injured in a car accident, you are urged to contact our Savannah car accident lawyers at Kicklighter Law.
-To schedule a free, confidential consultation, call us today at 912-754-6003 or contact us online.
+To schedule a confidential consultation, call us today at 912-754-6003 or contact us online.
 With our office located in Springfield, Georgia, we serve Springfield, Effingham County, Savannah, and the surrounding areas.